jaredpalmer/formik/docs/api/withFormik.md

 Even if your form is not receiving any props from its parent, use `mapPropsToValues` to initialize your forms empty state.

+### `mapPropsToStatus?: (props: Props) => any`

+If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.status`.
+Useful for storing or instatiating arbitrary state into your form.
+As a reminder, `status` will be reset to this initial value (and this function will be re-run) if the form is reset.

 ### `validate?: (values: Values, props: Props) => FormikErrors<Values> | Promise<any>`

 _Note: I suggest using `validationSchema` and Yup for validation.
 However,